 If you weren't an employee of the payer, where you report the income depends on whether your activity is a trade or business.
 You're in a self-employed trade or business if your primary purpose is to make a profit and your activity is regular and continuous.

-- If you're not an employee of the payer, and you're not in a self-employed trade or business, you should report the income on line 21 of Form 1040, U.S. Individual Income Tax Return, and any expenses on Schedule A (Form 1040), Itemized Deductions.
+- If you're not an employee of the payer, and you're not in a self-employed trade or business, you should report the income on line 21 of Schedule 1 (Form 1040), Additional Income and Adjustments to Income and any allowable expenses on Schedule A (Form 1040), Itemized Deductions.
+Refer to Not for Profit Activities in Chapter 1 of Publication 535, Business Expenses for allowable nonbusiness expenses.

-If you believe you may be an employee of the payer, see Publication 1779, Independent Contractor or Employee, for an explanation of the difference between an independent contractor and an employee.
-For more information on employer-employee relationships, refer to Chapter 2 of Publication 15, (Circular E), Employer's Tax Guide, Chapter 2 of Publication 15-A, Employer's Supplemental Tax Guide, and Tax Topic 762, Independent Contractor vs. Employee.
+If you believe you may be an employee of the payer, see Publication 1779, Independent Contractor or Employee for an explanation of the difference between an independent contractor and an employee.
+For more information on employer-employee relationships, refer to Chapter 2 of Publication 15, (Circular E), Employer's Tax Guide, Chapter 2 of Publication 15-A, Employer's Supplemental Tax Guide, Independent Contractor (Self-Employed) or Employee? and Tax Topic 762, Independent Contractor vs. Employee.